UXSoc/UX-glitch/Documentation/EXTRAS.md

 1. Install the Travis client with `gem install travis` and login to Travis with `travis login`.
 1. Run `travis encrypt-file travis`, which will upload the encryption key, and iv for you.
-1. Copy the *travis.enc* file that should've been generated in the 'api-keys' repo, into the *api-keys/* folder in this repo.
+1. Copy the *travis.enc* file that should've been generated inside the 'api-keys' repo, into the *api-keys/* folder of this repo.
+    - Be careful to not commit and push the *travis* file in this public repo.
 1. Next take the `travis_XXXXXXXX_key` and `travis_XXXXXXXX_iv` and substitute them into the second `before-command` line: [here](https://github.com/UXSoc/UX-glitch/blob/61fef3c7f967e1e8c163ffe700a47c4b1fc7294b/.travis.yml#L18)